mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

     >>> set_key_label "BTS6V829H9SM39EHmVgXtsVjUGn2xBUtqbF6MdQ6RpnxUWNakaV26" "bobby"
     true

-    >>> blind_transfer alice bobby 80 BTS true
+    >>> blind_transfer alice bobby 80 DNA true
     318318ms th_a       wallet.cpp:743                save_wallet_file     ] saving wallet to file /home/admin/BitShares2/blindAliceWallet
-    blind_transfer_operation temp-account fee: 15 BTS
+    blind_transfer_operation temp-account fee: 15 DNA
-    5 BTS to  alice
+    5 DNA to  alice
               receipt: iiMe3q3X4DqW1AqCXfkYEcuRsRATxMwSvJpaUuCbMTcxRUUGeBPPwYU1SRRs4tEQGPNmP$Js4jTJkDGEHzUm33o6h14wa1XNsmedLJCKnwmyGeqFB4vPRk9ZxnaizbMNu8bHr62xQaTc73ALxAZEPRdkNLyqMk$oDEFja3vCPgcyDYCQmkVnNiAQaKeMG83KrW11QZMHQZfzZ8ofTSTEy8qruLAa27vrjAM6q2ckbD8ZTNMWnkSWniq$4fay3Tbcd2zsy9EgxuxN

-    80 BTS to  bobby
+    80 DNA to  bobby
               receipt: iiMe3q3X4DqW1AqCXfkYEcuRsRATxMwSvJpaUuCbMTcxRUUsn1qUtjfqLYUaNycrpKHfmUG1PR9mxd2nVKB15RYSryyjSn54ADzNBaFzxTY1s699iJWWHw2itiagfcKtvwizhN9Ru8nfnzgx8c5vi7RCLNB2PgrcTxSjYUJW1sfMicFyLRgYrCHFyNd1VhBeWpsLMwagcTGkUTf4rNDyXTrRqqLf2Nhy6P3ohk3J5WbshYyHxuLJGY2E7B5nPpFuf4Bnf9paD6jW

 There is a bit more output printed than what is shown above, but the important results are provided.
-From this you can see we first set a label to refer to the newly created "bobby" account, and the blind_transfer command fee was 15 BTS, which sent 80 BTS of the balance (100 BTS was transferred to the alice account in Part 1) to the bobby confidential account and provided 2 balance receipts: the first for 5 BTS coming back to the alice account as returned change (leftover funds), and the second which is the receipt for the 80 BTS being sent to the bobby account, which we will need in order to receive the transfer in the bobby account contained in the blindBobWallet file.
+From this you can see we first set a label to refer to the newly created "bobby" account, and the blind_transfer command fee was 15 DNA, which sent 80 DNA of the balance (100 DNA was transferred to the alice account in Part 1) to the bobby confidential account and provided 2 balance receipts: the first for 5 DNA coming back to the alice account as returned change (leftover funds), and the second which is the receipt for the 80 DNA being sent to the bobby account, which we will need in order to receive the transfer in the bobby account contained in the blindBobWallet file.

 As you can see using confidential in the CLI wallet is a rather tedious "manual" process.
-Do note however that you do not need to do a "receive_blind_transfer" to import the 5 BTS change back into the alice account, at least that is taken care of.
-Also important to note is as far as the outside world can see alice sent some amount less than 100 BTS to two new outputs, one of which is the change returned, which makes it yet that much more difficult to track what is going on, especially since the amounts of each output are invisible.
+Do note however that you do not need to do a "receive_blind_transfer" to import the 5 DNA change back into the alice account, at least that is taken care of.
+Also important to note is as far as the outside world can see alice sent some amount less than 100 DNA to two new outputs, one of which is the change returned, which makes it yet that much more difficult to track what is going on, especially since the amounts of each output are invisible.